chenglixue/D3D12/ReadMe.md

-This is DX12 simple engine——load model
+This is DX12 simple engine——shading and texture map

 In this instance, will show you how to BlinnPhong & texture map